Managing Merge Conflicts

 What is a Merge Conflict?

-A merge conflict occurs when Git cannot automatically combine changes
+A merge conflict occurs when Git cannot automatically combine changes because two people modified the same lines in the same file.

 Understanding Conflict Markers